ROCm/Experimental_ROC/distro_install_scripts/README.md

 Within those version-specific directories are separate folders for the scripts to install ROCm from binaries and to build ROCm and its components from source.

 ### Community Feedback and New Distros
 We are always looking for community input!
-If you would like to add tools and directions for installing ROCm on a distribution not listed above, feel free to submit a pull reuqest with the patches.
+If you would like to add tools and directions for installing ROCm on a distribution not listed above, feel free to submit a pull request with the patches.
-Please try to follow a similar directory a file structure as is used for the distributions that already exist.
+Please try to follow a similar directory and file structure as is used for the distributions that already exist.